A Biblical Case Against Mary’s Perpetual Virginity?

 We can see the passage uses the term “until,” which some would argue, implies a change in Mary’s status after the birth of Jesus, suggesting she was a virgin only up to that point.
 This indicates that her virginity was not a lifelong condition.
 Additionally, the verse does not mention her remaining a virgin after giving birth, leaving open the possibility that she had other children.

-In the following sections, we’ll delve deeper into the nuances of this argument, examining why it’s weak and easy to debunk.
+In the following sections, we’ll delve deeper into the nuances of this argument, examining how to respond to it.
 From a simplistic perspective, this seems worth exploring why the interpretation of “until” deserves a closer look.

 Selective Interpretations for “Until”

-Proponents of the argument that Mary was not a perpetual virgin or no longer remained a virgin until after Jesus’ birth have every right to stand by that position, however, allow me to demonstrate the absurdity of the argument.
+Proponents of the argument that Mary was not a perpetual virgin or no longer remained a virgin until after Jesus’ birth have every right to stand by that position; however, applying the criteria elsewhere seems to produce different outcomes.
+For example:

 Does this mean Christ will cease to reign when his enemies are under his feet?
 Surely not.